 12. Consider Taking A Break From Social Media

-It’s not healthy to be on social media 24/7, as studies show that it leads to stress, anxiety, and depression.
-You should turn off notifications, set time limits, and prioritize self-care instead.
+It’s not healthy to be on social media 24/7 because studies show it leads to mental health issues like stress, anxiety, and depression.
+You should turn off notifications, set time limits, and prioritize self-care practices instead.

 You should be conscious of how you use social media.
 That means knowing when to take a break and shift your attention elsewhere.

-It would be best to take time off social media and focus on taking care of yourself and enjoying life outside of your phone.
+It will be best to take time off social media and focus on taking care of yourself and enjoying life outside of your phone.

 13. Focus On Your Basic Needs